 For those unfamiliar, Chrome sync is a feature in the software giant's browser that stores a user's bookmarks, passwords, history, open tabs and settings preferences on the company's servers so they can be accessed from any device running Chrome.
 Chrome Sync also automatically signs you into Gmail, YouTube, Google Search and other Google services so you can start working on a project on your Chromebook and finish it on your Android smartphone or other devices running Chrome.

-In a new pos (opens in new tab)t on the Google Chrome Community page, product support manager at Google, Craig Tumblison provided further details on the upcoming change, saying:
+In a new post on the Google Chrome Community page, product support manager at Google, Craig Tumblison provided further details on the upcoming change, saying:

 “As previously shared in the Chrome Enterprise release notes for M94, we'd like to inform anyone using Chrome Browser version M48 or lower that Chrome sync will be deprecated on these versions, and will no longer work once M96 launches on the stable channel.
 In order to continue to use Chrome sync please update your browser to Chrome version M49 or higher.”